santiago-alles/enp.script/README.md

 <code>save</code> If FALSE, it only keeps a data frame in memory with the results.
 If TRUE, it additionally stores a file with the results in a new, self-generated folder (see: <code>path</code> above).

+<code>target_file</code> A character string naming a file. "" indicates an output filename will be automatically generated.

 Input Data
 ------------------